rahulshankariyer/Hospital_Data_Project/README.md

 ## Analysis

-It also contains the count of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) cases for each hospital.
+Using the above cut off values, the count of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) cases were calculated for each hospital.
+The definitions for these values are as given below.

 1. True Positives (TP) - The patient's limbs were Correctly evaluated as Salvaged.
 2. True Negatives (TN) - The patient's limbs were Correctly evaluated as Amputated.